assisthiago/mutatio/README.md

 # Shift Report

 ## About
-System that helps to manage a speech therapy team.
+System that helps to manage a swallowing team.